elgatosf/streamdeck-kit-ipad/Documentation/Layout/README.md

 </figure>

 {% hint style="info" %}
-The window area is only available for the Stream Deck + and Stream Deck Neo, and will be ignored for other device types.
+The window area is only available for the Stream Deck +, Stream Deck + XL, and Stream Deck Neo, and will be ignored for other device types.
 For the Stream Deck Neo, the window area corresponds to the info panel only, excluding the touch buttons.
 {% endhint %}

 ## Usage